Stampede at Vaishno Devi Shrine leaves 12 dead during New Year rush | Politics

 ''Nothing but mismanagement was the cause for this tragic accident.
 They were aware about the possible rush but allowed the people in unhindered,'' a pilgrim from Ghaziabad in Uttar Pradesh said while waiting outside a mortuary to identify a body.

-Many people were resting on the floor, instead of heading back, and it caused more rush at the bhawan, he added.
+Many people were resting on the floor, instead of heading back, and this led to overcrowding and chaos at the site, he said.

-Another man, who lost his friend Arun Pratab Singh (30), said they had come from Gorakhpur in Uttar Pradesh.
-The area was overcrowded, he said.

-Aditya Sharma, a pilgrim, said there was a heavy rush of devotees and some people who were sleeping on the floor got crushed.

 Senior officials present at the scene said 12 people died in the stampede and their bodies were taken to a hospital in the Katra base camp.